microsoft/STL/README.md

 2. Open Visual Studio, and choose the "Clone or check out code" option.
 Enter the URL of this repository, `https://github.com/microsoft/STL`.
 3. Open a terminal in the IDE with `` Ctrl + ` `` (by default) or press on "View" in the top bar, and then "Terminal".
-4. In the terminal, invoke `git submodule update --init --progress llvm-project boost-math`
+4. In the terminal, invoke `git submodule update --init --progress`
 5. Choose the architecture you wish to build in the IDE, and build as you would any other project.
 All necessary CMake settings are set by `CMakeSettings.json`.